eftomi/SheetDefinedFunctionsInExcel/README.md

 ### Module use

 The module "Projectile" is prepared - let's try it out!
-Create new worksheet and prepare the cells with input values like this:
+We create new worksheet and prepare the cells with input values like this:

 ![Projectile model](/images/projectile4.png)

-We can call our module with ModuleUse() function like this:
+We can call our module with ModuleUse() function:

+`=ModuleUse(module_name, output_name, input_name_1, input_value_1, [input_name_2, input_value_2], ... )`

+- `module_name` is a name for our module
+- `output_name` is the name of the output that we need
+- `input_name_1` is the name of the first input argument
+- `input_value_1` is the value of the first input argument

+We can use as many input arguments as needed by our module.

 `=ModuleUse("Projectile", "Distance", "Initial speed", A2, "Initial angle", B2, "Initial altitude", C2, "Time", D2)`

+like this: